FreeFem/FreeFem-doc/source/references/types.rst

 .. note:: From vector

-   A border can be defined from two vectors using :freefem`P.x` and :freefem:`P.y`:
+   A border can be defined from two vectors using :freefem:`P.x` and :freefem:`P.y`:

    .. code-block:: freefem
       :linenos: